Articles for parents

 Self-learning

-“Children who have developed the habit of self-learning will surely grow to become people who can continue solving problems in life on their own”.
+“Children who have developed the habit of self-learning will surely grow to become people who can continue solving problems in life on their own.”

-One of Toru’s core beliefs was that whilst there’s a limit to how much you can help a child learn through teaching, their potential for growth through self-learning is much more powerful – in fact, endless.
+One of Toru’s core beliefs was that while there’s a limit to how much you can help a child learn through teaching, their potential for growth through self-learning is much more powerful – in fact, endless.

-Kumon Instructors, therefore, always encourage their students to endeavour to work out answers independently using the examples in the worksheets and their learning from previous questions.
+Kumon Instructors, therefore, always encourage their students to endeavour to work out answers independently, using the examples in the worksheets and their learning from previous questions.
 This increases the self-belief and confidence of the student, such that they feel able to tackle any problem thrown at them – both in their studies and more broadly in life.

 Individualisation

-“Every child is a gifted child”
+“Every child is a gifted child.”

 Toru Kumon also advocated that just as every child is an individual, every child’s education should be individualised too.